tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-20-spawn.md

 * `structure`: `S/[S]` - the name of the structure to test for.
 This way you can make sure a rule only fires in a village for example.
 Some examples are `minecraft:mineshaft`, `minecraft:village`, and so on.
 Modded structures should also work
 * `structuretags`: `S/[S]` - the name of the structure tag to test for.
 This way you can make sure a rule only fires in a village for example.
 Some examples are `minecraft:mineshaft`, `minecraft:village`, and so on.
 Modded structures should also work
 * `hasstructure`: `B` - test if we are in any structure
 * `mob`: `S/[S]` - an ID for a mob like `minecraft:creeper` and so on.
-Modded mobs should also work
+Modded mobs should also work.
+It is also possible to use mob tags starting with `#` like `#minecraft:skeletons` for example
 * `mod`: `S/[S]` - a mod id.
 By using this you can block spawns of mobs that belong to some mod.
 Use `minecraft` for vanilla mobs
 * `block`: `S/[S]/JSON` - (**deprecated, use blocktest**) a block filter as explained above
 * `blockoffset`: `JSON` - (**deprecated, use blocktest**) modify the position of the block that is being used by the block test (or the setblock action).
 This JSON can contain tags like `x`, `y`, or `z` which will be added (as offset) to the original block position or else the boolean tag look in which case the position will be the position the player is looking at (only in case there is a player involved which isn't the case for `spawn.json`)
 * `blocktest`: `JSON` - a more advanced block test.
-This JSON can contain the following tags:
-  * `pos`: `JSON` - this is a position object that indicates the position of the block to test.
-This can be a position relative to the spawn position (like `{x:0,y:-1,z:0}` for the block below the spawn position) or it can be an absolute position (like `{x:100,y:64,z:-300}`) or it can be a position relative to the closest player (like `{x:0,y:1,z:0,relativeTo:"player"}` for the block above the closest player)
+This will test if a given block is present in a range below and above the spawn position.
+This JSON is a block filter (see there for more info).
+In addition the following tags are supported:
-  * `filter`: `S/[S]/JSON` - this is a block filter as explained above
+  * `distabove`: `I` - this is the distance above the given position to test.
+Default is `0`
-  * `condition`: `S` - this is either 'any' or 'all'.
-If 'any' is used then the rule will match if ANY of the blocks in the filter match.
-If 'all' is used then ALL blocks in the filter must match
-  * `replacewith`: `S/[S]/JSON` - this is optional and if given then the block(s) that matched will be replaced with this block (or one of these blocks if a list is given).
-This works like the setblock action explained below
+  * `distbelow`: `I` - this is the distance below the given position to test.
+Default is `1`
+  * `onlyair`: `B` - if true then only air blocks are allowed between the spawn position and the block to test.
+Default is false
 * `biome`: `S/[S]` - the biome of the current block (like `minecraft:plains` for example)
 * `biometype`: `S/[S]` - the biome type (from the biome dictionary).
 Examples are `WARN`, `COLD`, `ICY`, `DESERT`, and `DESERT_LEGACY`
 * `dimension`: `S/[S]` - the dimension of the current block or player (for example `minecraft:overworld`)